 If your hen survives egg yolk peritonitis treatment, she’ll need ongoing management to prevent recurrence.

 Monitoring: Check her abdomen weekly by gentle palpation.
 If fluid starts accumulating again, contact your veterinarian immediately.
+Regular health checks on your hens help catch issues early.

 Diet Adjustment: Continue providing layer ration but monitor her weight carefully.
 Obesity increases recurrence risk, but malnutrition weakens her immune system.